DIA会员及用户请点击登录

 Session Chair(s)

-Amy Van Sant, PharmD, MBA
+Amy Van Sant, PHARMD, MBA

-Amy Van Sant, PharmD, MBA
+Amy Van Sant, PHARMD, MBA

-Inizio Engage, United States
+President, Medical Affairs, Inizio Engage, United States

 A crisis may be generally defined as an event or critical situation that has short term or long term impact.
 In the pharmaceutical industry, crisis situations may result from positive or negative news, and may be expected or unexpected.
 No matter the type of event, our contact centers are often impacted and need to be prepared as well as part of the solution in any effective crisis management plan.